 Although it seems counterintuitive, IBS can cause constipation as well as diarrhea.

-Constipation-predominant IBS is the most common type, affecting nearly 50% of people with IBS (
+Constipation-predominant IBS is estimated to affect around 35% of people with IBS (10).

 Altered communication between the brain and bowel may speed up or slow down the normal transit time of stool.
 When transit time slows, the bowel absorbs more water from stool, and it becomes more difficult to pass (

 Constipation is defined as having fewer than three bowel movements per week (

 “Functional” constipation describes chronic constipation not explained by another disease.
 It is not related to IBS and is very common.
 Functional constipation differs from IBS in that it is generally not painful.

 In contrast, constipation in IBS includes abdominal pain that eases with bowel movements.